natecostello/van_two_point_oh/blog/2021-7-26-electroplating-part-i/electroplating-trials.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We are electroplating our battery interconnects with Nickel to provide corrosion resistance.
+Our first attempt/protocol failed but we learned some valuable lessons.'
 ---
 **TLDR: We are electroplating our battery interconnects with Nickel to provide corrosion resistance.
-Our first attempt/protocol failed but we learned some valuable lessons.**<!--excerpt-->
+Our first attempt/protocol failed but we learned some valuable lessons.**

 We are electroplating our battery interconnects with Nickel to provide corrosion resistance.
 We spend a lot of time in highly corrosive salty air.
 The [busbar design guide](https://copperalliance.org.uk/resources/pub-22-copper-busbars-guidance-design-installation-2/) from copperalliance.org.uk advises that it is a good idea in harsh high humidity environments.
 We electroplated the connection points on Van 1.0 using tin, and a brush method.
 It turned out ok, but opted to go with a bath this time around.